 Many students use it to exchange notes, and many companies use it for meetings and team discussions.
 It’s a great social hub that you don’t want to miss out on.

 What I love about WhatsApp is that it’s completely free.
 There is no limit to the amount you can share on the app.
 There are virtually no restrictions.
 If no one is paying to use it, how does the app make money?

 It’s also interesting to note that Facebook bought WhatsApp for a whopping $19 billion back in 2014.
 Is it really worth all that money?
 Facebook also doesn’t display any ads.
 Where are they making a profit?

-If you’re curious about these things, I’ve got you covered.
+Curious about these things?
+I’ve got you covered.
 I’ll also answer a bunch of other questions you may have about this legendary app.
 Let’s begin.